containeroo/cloudflare-operator/docs/content/core_concept.md

 2. "DynDNS"

-IF the `type` is set to `dynamic`, the cloudflare-operator will fetch in the given interval ('spec.interval') your external IPv4 address.
-To get the external IPV4 Address, the cloudflare-operator will random use a list of services.
+IF the `type` is set to `dynamic`, the cloudflare-operator will fetch in the given interval (`spec.interval`) your external IPv4 address.
+To get the external IPV4 address, the cloudflare-operator will random use a list of services.

 example: